QuocThangNguyen/deep-metric-learning-tsinghua-dogs/README.md

 # 5. Evaluate
-To evaluate model, directory `data` should be structured like this:
+To evaluate, directory `data` should be structured like this:
 ```sh
 data/
 └── TsinghuaDogs